eigenbooks/bayes-missing-manual/book/appendix-theory.md

 The log of the posterior odds is calculated as $-7+6=-1$.
 Because of the way we set up the problem, with odds as real:fake, this implies that you should believe that the story is fake with log-odds of -1 bit, or equivalently odds of 1:2.
 Initially you believed very strongly that the story was fake.
 After updating you still believe the story is fake, just with much less certainty than you initially had.

 Log-odds is defined on the interval $[-\infty, +\infty]$.
 By comparison the intervals for the other forms are, probability $[0,1]$, odds $[0,+\infty]$, and odds ratio $[0,+\infty]$.
-The $[-\infty, +\infty]$ interval has the desirable characteristic that high or low probabilities don't get smashed at the ends of the interval.
+The $[-\infty, +\infty]$ interval in the log odds form has the desirable characteristic that high or low probabilities don't get smashed at the ends of the interval.
 Unlike the other forms, doubling your belief in the log-odds always results in a change of 1 bit.
 Take for example revising your beliefs from 2:1 to 128:1 in increments based on increasingly convincing evidence. {numref}`tab-convincing-beliefs-log` compares the numerical values for the different forms of quantifying belief.

 :::{list-table} Comparison of increasingly convincing beliefs on different intervals
 :header-rows: 1